Board Members

 Term: 2025-27

-Margaret Case has lived in Oak Bay for 17 years, choosing this community to raise kids, attend school, be an active artist and make a short bike commute to downtown Victoria.
-She works in communication for the provincial government and is passionate about nature, engaging in community and events.
+Margaret Case has lived in Oak Bay for 18 years, choosing this community to raise kids, attend school, be an active artist and make a short bike commute to downtown Victoria.
+Margaret is recently retired from communication work for the provincial government and is passionate about nature, engaging in community and events.
 Margaret is involved in arts organizations, takes part in running and hiking events, spends time with family and enjoys gardening.

 Patricia Dijak